 Ivy also helps filter out pollutants in the air, as well as soften the noise from your neighbors and other surroundings sounds.

-While it may be a commitment, ivy is a wonderful way to enhance your home’s overall exterior aesthetic.
+While it may be a commitment, fast growing ivy is a wonderful way to enhance your home’s overall exterior aesthetic.